tianchenji/PAAD/README.md

 * `dataset_vis.py`: Visualizes a datapoint in the dataset.
 The annotated planned trajectory is projected onto the front-view image, and the 2D lidar scan around the robot is plotted.

 * `utils.py`: Contains the code for loss functions and metrics for quantitative results.

+* `rosnode`: Contains a rosnode which performs proactive anomaly detection in real-time using PAAD.

+## Dataset
+The field robot data and the network weights can be found [here](https://uofi.box.com/s/n1qhun9u7lwgtgeyb6hd0tzxpbyxgpl7).
+Both the offline dataset and the rosbags used for real-time test in the paper are available.

+Each datapoint in the dataset consists of the following information:
+* **image:** a front-view image of size 320 × 240.
+* **LiDAR scan:** a range reading of size 1081, which covers a 270° range with 0.25° angular resolution.
+* **x coordinates of the planned trajectory**
+* **y coordinates of the planned trajectory**
+* **label:** a vector of size 10, which indicates if the robot fails the navigation task in the next 10 time steps.

+Sample datapoints from the dataset are as follows:

 ## Citation
 To be updated.